Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 A partial connection is often a cause of headphones not working in one ear.
 To check this, try to remove and reinsert the headphone plug from the jack.
 Make sure to push until you feel a light ‘click’.

-If it doesn’t click, there might be dirt or lint in the jack.
+If you’ve tried pushing the headphone plug to the jack but it doesn’t ‘click’, there might be dirt or lint in the jack.

 “Dirt or lint in the audio jack can lead to poor contact and loss of sound in one ear.” – Carine, Support Technician at Linsoul